albertknows/albert_on_data/content/posts/best-data-science-podcasts.md

 ---
 ![image](https://github.com/albertknows/albert_on_data/blob/master/static/img/pltr.png)

 Last week we a colossal rally for the stock PLTR headed by PayPal founder Peter Thiel.
 Increasing over 134.9% in the last month, PLTR saw an extremely increase in popularity on r/wallstreetbets due to users banking on the importance that big data plays in the society we live in.
-With contracts with the government, FBI, CIA, and COVID-19 vaccine companies, PLTR seems like a no-brainer in a world where data holds a significant ammount of value.
+With contracts with the government, FBI, CIA, and COVID-19 vaccine companies, PLTR seems like a no-brainer in a world where data holds a significant amount of value.
 Last Friday I entered my position in PLTR with:

 PLTR 12/31/20 $30 Call